serenity-is/docs/dialect-based-expressions.md

 ### Dialect Matching

 ISqlDialect interface has a *ServerType* property.
-It is *Postgres* for PostgresDialect, *SqlServer* for *SqlServer2012* dialect and so on.
+It is *Postgres* for PostgresDialect, *SqlServer* for *SqlServer2012*, *SqlServer2008*, *SqlServer2005* dialects and so on.

-For an expression dialect to match connection dialect, it should start with the *ServerType* and or the class name of the dialect (e.g. SqlServer2012Dialect).
+For an expression dialect to match connection dialect, it should start with the *ServerType* and/or the class name of the dialect (e.g. SqlServer2012Dialect).

 If multiple dialect types match a targeted expression, the one with the longest name matches.